cortexlabs/cortex/README.md

 <br>

-## One tool for managing machine learning APIs
+## One place for managing your machine learning APIs

 * Monitor API performance
 * Aggregate and stream logs